MMK21Hub/MMK21Hub.github.io/readme.md

 # MMK21Hub web apps

-Built using Javascript and HTML.
+Built using the power of Typescript, HTML and SASS.
 Hosted by Github pages.
 <!-- TOTO: Add badges here -->

 ## Supported platforms